-The Instability of Multi Walled Carbon Nanotube Probes near Graphite Sheets
+The Instability and of Multi Walled Carbon Nanotube with Small Number of Layers Probes Near Graphite Sheets

-Alireza Vahdati^{}, Mehdi Vahdati
+Alireza Vahdati\, Mehdi Vahdati

-Mechanical group, Naein Branch, Islamic Azad University, Naein, Iran E-Mail: alirezavahdaty@yahoo.com
+Mechanical group, Naein Branch, Islamic Azad University, Naein, Iran; alirezavahdaty@yahoo.com

 Abstract: In this paper the deflection and instability of a freestanding carbon nanotube (CNT) probe/sensor in the vicinity of the graphene layers are investigated.
 Modeling the buckling of multi walled carbon nanotube (MWCNT) probes/actuators in the vicinity of thin and thick graphite has been carried out using numerical finite difference method.
 A hybrid nano-scale continuum model based on Lennard-Jones potential is applied to simulate the intermolecular force-induced deflection of MWCNT.
 Minimum nanotube-graphite initial gap and stable length of freestanding CNT are determined as basic parameters for engineering applications and nano-devices design.
 The stable length of MWCNT is determined as a function of its geometrical and material characteristics, initial gap and number of graphene layers.